MahsaAm2/Iris-dataset/README.md

 # Iris-dataset
-Implementation of logistic regression
+Implementation of logistic regression,
-Implementation of the KNN
+Implementation of the KNN,
 Classification using decision tree